Forbesganj: Climate

-This small city has hot and wet summers and cold and dry winters.
-This place also got the record of having experienced the coldest ever recorded temperature in Bihar at -2.1 °C.
+Forbesganj has hot and wet summers, and cold and dry winters.
+The city also holds the record of having experienced the coldest ever recorded temperature in Bihar at −2.1 °C.

 Demographics

-Forbesganj is a Nagar Parishad city in district of Araria, Bihar.
-The Forbesganj city is divided into 25 wards for which elections are held every 5 years.
-The Forbesganj Nagar Parishad has population of 50,475 of which 26,524 are males while 23,951 are females as per report released by Census India 2011.
+The city is divided into 25 wards for which elections are held every 5 years.
+The Forbesganj nagar parishad has a population of 50,475 of which 26,524 are males while 23,951 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 7512 which is 14.88% of total population of Forbesganj (Nagar Parishad).
-In Forbesganj Nagar Parishad, Female Sex Ratio is of 903 against state average of 918.
-Moreover Child Sex Ratio in Forbesganj is around 963 compared to Bihar state average of 935.
-Literacy rate of Forbesganj city is 78.64% higher than state average of 61.80%.
-In Forbesganj, Male literacy is around 82.94% while female literacy rate is 73.83%.
+The population of children age of 0–6 is 7,512, 14.88% of the total population of Forbesganj.
+The female sex ratio is 903 against the state average of 918.
+Moreover, the child sex ratio in Forbesganj is around 963 compared to Bihar state average of 935.
+The literacy rate of Forbesganj is 78.64%, higher than the state average of 61.80%.
+In Forbesganj, male literacy is around 82.94% while the female literacy rate is 73.83%.

-Languages

-The main language spoken over here is Hindi.
-But, there are people who speak Maithili, Bhojpuri, Urdu, Bengali, Marwari as well, etc.

 Administration and politics

 Forbesganj Municipal Corporation is responsible for maintaining the city's civic infrastructure and carrying out associated administrative duties.

-Forbesganj (Vidhan Sabha constituency) is a assembly constituency in Araria district in the Indian state of Bihar.
+Vidhan Sabha constituency is an assembly constituency in Araria district in the Indian state of Bihar.

 Vidyasagar Kesari is the MLA of Forbesganj assembly constituency.
 He was first elected in 2015 Bihar Legislative Assembly election, and re-elected in 2020 Bihar Legislative Assembly election.